List of attack aircraft

-This is a list of attack aircraft.

-Attack aircraft are military aircraft used to attack targets on the ground with greater precision than strategic bombers.
+The ground attack aircraft listed here are military aircraft used to attack targets on the ground with greater speed and a smaller radar cross section than strategic bombers.
+Historically, attack aircraft were used for their higher precision compared to strategic bombers when delivering unguided munitions.
 Modern attack aircraft may be expected to function in high threat environments where enemy air defences preclude the use of strategic bombers.
-Categories overlap depending on how the specific aircraft is used, along with that of fighters, fighter-bombers, and sometimes even trainers which have often been used for the role, particularly when they were obsolete in their original role.
+There are bound to be some overlap in the role and design between categories and some multirole combat aircraft appear in more than one list.
+Fighters, fighter-bombers, and even trainers have also often been used in the role of attack aircraft.
+Trainer aircraft have particularly been re-perpoused as attack aircraft when they were obsolete in their original role, or as a cheaper alternative where air defences are minimal.

-The use of the term attack is primarily an American term as other countries have described identical aircraft variously as light bombers, army cooperation aircraft, close support aircraft and as reconnaissance aircraft though the last term is often used for aircraft not used for such roles.